Rheumatic Heart Disease in Children

 damaged heart valves.

-What are the complications of rheumatic heart disease?
+What are possible complications of rheumatic heart disease in a child?

 What can I do to prevent rheumatic heart disease in my child?